 -

-Quality Sleep: 7–9 hours per night for optimal anabolic hormone function.
+Quality Sleep: 7–9 hours per night to maximize the effects of anabolic hormones.

 -